exasol/data-science-examples/tutorials/machine-learning/sagemaker-extension/tutorial.md

 The following deployment SQL command creates a SageMaker endpoint called `EDNPOINT_NAME` and deploys the best model of `JOB_NAME` on it.
-Please keep in mind that the `ENDPOINT_NAME` is also the name of the UDF script generated for the prediction.
+Please keep in mind, that the `ENDPOINT_NAME` is also the name of the UDF script generated for the prediction.
 Furthermore, you can specify a different schema (`DATABASE_PRED_SCHEMA`) for the prediction UDF script to be installed than the one in which the scripts of the Exasol SageMaker-Extension project